Maytastico/FabulousNeopixelFirmware/README.md

 3. After that you can specify what infrared remote you have and how many and also what type of leds you want to use.
 4. Then you can compile and program your arduino with it.
 5. You have a functional Neopixel controler

+# What kind of Receivers are already supported

+I used receivers from commercial LED stripe kits.
+If yours look like these below, they should probably work with those codes I used.

+## Remote with 22 Buttons

+## Remote with 44 Buttons

 # Contact